catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

 Booting an Instance
 ===================

-Use the ``nova boot`` command and supply the information we gathered in previous steps.
+Use the ``openstack server create`` command and supply the information we gathered in previous steps.
 Ensure you have appropriate values set for ``CC_FLAVOR_ID``, ``CC_IMAGE_ID`` and ``CC_PRIVATE_NETWORK_ID``.